 Tracking and managing blood sugar levels

-The accurate tracking of a person’s blood sugar becomes even more important in the situation that one already suffers from diabetes.
-The blood glucose logs can be thus shared with the treating physician, allowing both you and the specialist to identify unhealthy patterns and customize the treatment according to your needs.
+The accurate tracking of a person’s blood sugar becomes even more important in a situation where one already suffers from diabetes.
+Share the blood glucose logs with your treating physician.
+This enables both of you to identify unhealthy patterns and tailor the treatment to your needs.

 The health app represents a modern and effective alternative to a printed blood sugar log sheet.
 Such sheets have been used for a long period of time, however, digital health solutions are considered more useful nowadays.
 It has a user-friendly and intuitive interface, a number of beneficial features and it allows one to carry health-related information wherever he/she goes.
 The application is available on both iOS and Android smartphones, and there is also a web version that comes with similar features and benefits.

-The blood sugar levels should be tracked throughout the entire day, with details on the food intake and the level of physical exercise (both diet and workouts can affect blood sugar levels).
+Track your blood sugar levels throughout the day, detailing your food intake and level of physical exercise.
+Both diet and workouts can affect your blood sugar levels.
 Just as you would record this information in a simple blood sugar log sheet, you can trust the application for a similar purpose.
 (R)